 At age 22, Matilda broke off her engagement to a childhood friend from Russia, and returned to work at a corset factory, where she first became interested in socialism.
 She found the assembly line approach to factory work monotonous and dehumanizing, and turned to unionizing to advocate for better working conditions.
 But she did not find much support among the other young women at the factory, who looked to marriage to free them from the drudgery of their work.
 The local American Federation of Labor chapter to whom she turned for help was equally uninterested in her organizing efforts.

 In the Socialist Party of Bridgeport, Connecticut, she met like-minded activists who were interested in industrial unionism.
 Industrial unionism supported the creation of one union for an entire industry, in contrast to traditional craft unionism, which only organized skilled workers and separated them by specific craft.
-She learned about the International Workers of the World (IWW), an organization founded in 1905 with the goal of industrial unionism or “One Big Union,” as their slogan proclaimed.
+She learned about the Industrial Workers of the World (IWW), an organization founded in 1905 with the goal of industrial unionism or “One Big Union,” as their slogan proclaimed.
 She first encountered the “Wobblies” (as IWW members were known) during the 1912 strike in Lawrence, MA, in which she played a small supportive role, leaving her job as a statistical assistant on a survey about working women in Boston to help the workers directly.
 After the strike, she offered her services to the IWW and was sent to Little Falls, NY, a small textile city where another strike was underway.

 In Little Falls, Matilda quickly became the central strike organizer, as many of the other leaders had been jailed.
 She ran the strike office, organized a strike kitchen, arranged for legal aid for the jailed workers, recruited support from workers in other cities, made sure the picket line formed each day, and raised funds.
 Her 14 weeks in Little Falls proved her worth to the IWW and marked the beginning of her paid employment as an IWW organizer.